danieldunderfelt/danieldunderfelt.github.io/_posts/2015-04-29-jspm-superpowered-es6-development.md

 code_view: true
 ---

 Javascript has come a long way, ladies and gentlemen.
-It won't be long until the new Ecmascript standard is fully released, bringing a ton of useful new features and syntactic sugar to both browsers and node environments.
+It won't be long until the new Ecmascript standard is fully released, bringing a ton of useful new features and syntactic sugar to both browsers and node.js environments.
 Who likes waiting though?
 Thanks to the Javascript community, we have tools to enable ES6 in all current browsers.
 Effortlessly and free of consequence.

 ## Starring: JSPM, Babel and SystemJS